-Soon after Reagan retired, he was officially diagnosed with Alzheimer's Disease, a degenerative brain disorder that causes a loss of memory and a failure of other mental abilities as well as weaken the physical condition.
+Soon after Reagan retired, he was officially diagnosed with Alzheimer's Disease, a degenerative brain disorder that causes a loss of memory and a failure of other mental abilities as well as a weaker physical condition.
 He decided to let the American people know of his disease rather than keep it a secret.
-He hoped that knowledge of his having Alzheimer's were encourage more research into a cure for the disease.
+He hoped that knowledge of his having Alzheimer's would encourage more research into a cure for the disease.
 He made his announcement in a hand-written open letter to the public on November 5, 1994.

 Reagan's health and memory continued to deteriorate.
 He passed away on June 5, 2004 at the age of 93.
 He lived longer than any other President in United States History.
 The outpouring of love and respect for a fallen American leader had not been seen since the funeral for John F. Kennedy.
 Tens of thousands of Americans filed past his casket in separate memorials in Washington, D.C. and California.
 Some people waited in line for several hours in order to pay their respects.

-Ronald Wilson Reagan was truly one of our great Presidents, totally deserving of our love and respect.
+Ronald Wilson Reagan was truly one of our greatest Presidents, totally deserving of our love and respect.